 Corn whiskey is an American whiskey with a mash bill of at least 80 percent corn and the whiskey is typically unaged.
 Unaged whiskies are not common but corn whiskey is rooted in tradition.
 Many liken it to the moonshine of days past when whiskey was being made and transported illegally.
 Much of this illegal alcohol was made from corn and it was most often clear and unaged, so the correlation is an easy one to make.

 Unlike your typical aged whiskey, the best corn whiskey is light, subtle, and not overwhelming.
-While not intensely flavorful it’s often an easy enough sipper, especially on a hot and humid summer day.
+While not intensely flavorful it’s often an easy enough sipper, especially on a hot and humid summer day (or with a whiskey chaser).
 Corn whiskey has been on the upswing recently with these old-fashioned methods seeing a resurgence.

 While the lack of aging convinces many that corn whiskey isn’t “real” whiskey, it certainly has its place.
 The often sweet, often subtle spirit is great for beginners, for a refreshing drink, or as a base in many cocktails.